-The Examination Regulations cover a wide variety of important topics, you should read them carefully.
-Students who intentionally or recklessly breach regulations, or incite or conspire with others to do so, are liable to disciplinary action.
+As a student, it is your responsibility to consult and be familiar with the Statutes and Regulations, which include rules on non-academic behaviour and academic conduct.
+Students who intentionally or recklessly breach regulations, or incite or conspire with others to do so, may face disciplinary action.